NASW COURSE ACCREDITATION PROGRAM (CAP)

 A nonrefundable fee covering application processing is assessed to providers.

-Online Learning Courses:
+Online Training Courses:

 In Virginia there is no discrepancy between online and face-to-face training.
 If an online course is approved by NASW-VA it is considered Category I. Online courses, if approved, will meet the Category I requirement as it relates to the VA Board of Social Work regulations.